interlay/interlay.github.io/docs/kintsugi/guides.md

 # Kintsugi Guides

+Kintsugi network can be accessed in different ways:

+- Official Dapp at [kintsugi.interlay.io](https://kintsugi.interlay.io): This is currently restricted to querying balances and making transfers.
-At launch, Kintsugi Network can be accessed via [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fapi-kusama.interlay.io%2Fparachain#/explorer).
+- Polkadot.js: At launch, Kintsugi Network can be accessed via [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fapi-kusama.interlay.io%2Fparachain#/explorer).
 This is a very powerful tool, but it is not easy to use.

-Please follow the guides below.
+The guides below enable you to:

+- [x] Claim KINT tokens from the crowdloan
+- [x] Check KINT, KSM, and kBTC balances
+- [x] Transfer KINT, KSM, and kBTC
+- [x] Finding past transactions
+- [x] Understand and claim vested KINT

-?> Explorer and wallet support is WIP and will be added soon.
+?> More explorers and wallets will be added soon.

 ## Claiming KINT Crowdloan Airdrop